 It is true that Hill in response to Miller’s probing as to whether a different outcome could have appeared had Charles 1 done things differently he did offer the possibility that a settlement between Parliament and the King which would have given England a constituent monarchy, would have seen parliament have more say over legalisation, a degree of freedom of the press and toleration of religious groups.

 Hill was enough of a Marxist not to rule out the role an individual plays in the historical process.
 It is clear that the actions of Charles 1 played an integral part in the “long march" towards civil war.
 His vanity, stubbornness and sheer stupidity played their part, but he was part of a much deeper movement of historical forces.
-As Hill said “Marx himself did not fall into the error of thinking that men’s idea were merely a pale reflection of their economic needs, with no history of their own: but some of his successors, including many who would not call themselves Marxist, have been far more economic-determinist than Marx.
+As Hill said “Marx himself did not fall into the error of thinking that men’s idea was merely a pale reflection of their economic needs, with no history of their own: but some of his successors, including many who would not call themselves Marxist, have been far more economic-determinist than Marx.
 It seems to me that anybody of thought which plays a major in history – Luther’s, Rousseau’s, Marx’s own takes on because it meets the needs of the significant group in the society in which it comes into prominence”.

 Hill expressed in his writings the fact that individuals, classes, even whole parties have socioeconomic interests and these are sometimes expressed through significant historical figures.
 But in the end “The breadth and nature of their activity are substantially defined by the laws of the capitalist mode of production”.

 Some historians have criticised Hill for an overestimation of the political influence of radical groups such as the Levellers or Diggers.
-It is true that Hill paid substantial attention to the radicals of the English revolution represented by groups such as the Levellers and Diggers and he was correct when he said that while these were the most conscious revolutionaries they were second in importance to Oliver Cromwell as a revolutionary force.
-At the time of the 1991 interview Penguin had just re-published Hill’s The World Turned upside Down.
+It is true that Hill paid substantial attention to the radicals of the English revolution represented by groups such as the Levellers and Diggers and he was correct when he said that while these were the most conscious revolutionaries, they were second in importance to Oliver Cromwell as a revolutionary force.
+At the time of the 1991 interview, Penguin had just re-published Hill’s The World Turned Upside Down.
 Hill’s work on the Levellers stands the test of time.
-I do not believe he overestimates their importance and he correctly states that in the historical scheme of things the most important revolutionary was not John Lilburne but was in fact, Oliver Cromwell.
+I do not believe he overestimates their importance, and he correctly states that in the historical scheme of things the most important revolutionary was not John Lilburne but was in fact, Oliver Cromwell.

-As for the fact that Hill largely renounced his Marxist interpretation towards the end of his life one writer recounted that “Hill gave a talk on radio marking the centenary of the publication of Marx’s “Das Kapital”.
+As for the fact that Hill largely renounced his Marxist interpretation towards the end of his life, one writer recounted that “Hill gave a talk on radio marking the centenary of the publication of Marx’s “Das Kapital”.
 He ended it by recounting how Marx had accidentally come across some former comrades from the 1848 revolutions, many years later.
 They had become prosperous and one, reflecting on old times, indicated how he felt that he was becoming less radical as he aged.
 “Do you?” said Marx, “Well I do not.”